The Ultimate 4 Days in Lake Como Itinerary

 Take a train to Bellano

-As your time in Varenna comes to a close, take a train to the alluring small town of Bellano on the east side of Lake Como.
+As your time in Varenna comes to a close, hop on a quick train to Bellano, a small town just north along the eastern shore of Lake Como.

 Dinner in Varenna